Genius Within

 While conducting research for the Looking Glass, we stumbled upon the Entrepreneur’s Walk of Fame in Kendall Square.
 It was conceived in 2011, patterned after the Hollywood Walk of Fame, to recognize trailblazers in the information age.
 Seven of the brightest minds in the history of business were recognized.
 The inaugural class included Bill Gates, Bill Hewlett, Bob Swanson, David Packard, Mitch Kapor, Steve Jobs and Thomas Edison.
 The goal was to keep such figures as Edison, the father of the incandescent light bulb, and computer software and hardware giants such as Gates and Jobs alive in the minds of students, tourists, and curious passersby.

-In 2018, we partnered with MIT to tell the story of Cambridge’s inventive spirit in a more inclusive manner.
-From the first center-aisle train car to Thomas Watson and Alexander Graham Bell completing the first phone call, to invention of the Polaroid camera and now home of incredible innovative biotech startups, Main Street has been the central artery of Kendall Square.
-One doesn’t have to wander to far from the main boulevard to discover stories like Dr. Ronald McNair MIT-trained physicist and astronaut tragically killed in the failed Space Shuttle Challenger mission.
+In 2018, we partnered with MIT to tell the story of Kendall’s inventive spirit in an inclusive manner.
+From the first center-aisle train car to Thomas Watson and Alexander Graham Bell completing the first phone call, to the invention of the Polaroid camera and now home of incredible innovative biotech startups, Main Street has been the central artery of Kendall Square.
+One doesn’t have to wander too far from the main boulevard to discover stories like Dr. Ronald McNair MIT-trained physicist and astronaut tragically killed in the failed Space Shuttle Challenger mission.
 He would walk across Main Street several times per week to teach karate class at St. Paul AME Church in the Port neighborhood in Cambridge.
 The Port is the most economically challenged neighborhood in Cambridge.
-Our installation will honor Dr. McNair and others who have helped Kendall Square become know as the most innovative square mile on the planet.
+Our installation honors Dr. McNair and many others who have helped Kendall Square become known as the most innovative square mile on the planet.

 iFp Teens use our Integrated Creative Problem Solving (iCps) framework for all design challenges.
 Students work collaboratively with designers, technologists, makers and other professionals to bring new-to-the-world ideas to life.
 The resulting products / experiences are fresh and cutting-edge with a youth inspired vibe.